onap/dcaegen2/docs/sections/architecture.rst

 Because DCAE service components are deployed on-demand following the control loop needs for managing ONAP deployed services, DCAE must support dynamic and on-demand deployment of service components based on ONAP control loop demands.

-With DCAE Transformation to Helm completed in Jakarta/R10 release, all DCAE components deployment will be supported only via helm.
+With DCAE Transformation to Helm completed in Jakarta/R10 release, all DCAE components deployment are supported only via helm.
  Charts for individual MS are available under **dcaegen2-services** directory under OOM project (https://git.onap.org/oom/tree/kubernetes/dcaegen2-services/components).
 To keep the ONAP footprint minimal, only minimal set of MS
  (required for ONAP Integration usecases) are enabled by default on ONAP/DCAE deployment, which includes four DCAE services (HV VES collector, VES collector, PNF Registration Handler, and TCA (Gen2) analytics service).